peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     [Requestor](#requestor-metadata).
 It is REQUIRED that this JWT include a `kid` claim corresponding to a valid key.

+entity_identifier (required, string):  the Entity Identifier of the Requestor.

 trust_chain (optional, array of string):  an array of base64url-encoded bytes
-    containing a signed JWT and representing the Trust Chain of the Requestor.
-    See section 4.3 of [OPENID-FED].
+    containing a signed JWT and representing the Trust Chain of the Requestor, See section 4.3 of [OPENID-FED].
 The Requestor SHOULD use a Trust Anchor it has in common with the ACME server.
 It is RECOMMENDED that the Requestor include this field; otherwise, the ACME server MUST start Federation Entity Discovery to obtain the Trust Chain related to the Requestor.

-entity_identifier (optional, string):  the Entity Identifier of the Requestor,
-    which is used by the ACME server to perform Federation Entity Discovery in the case that no Trust Chain is provided.
-The Requestor SHOULD include this field only when the `trust_chain` field is not provided.

 A non-normative example for an authorization with `trust_chain` specified: